 Guided discussion on prepared and extemporaneous themes; emphasis on pronunciation, oral expression and audio comprehension.
 Directed and free composition.
-Prerequisite: IT202 or the equivalent.
+Prerequisite for ITA211: ITA202 or the equivalent.
 One year.
+ITA212 has ITA211 as a prerequisite.

 ITA401 Special Studies TBA

 Specialized topics in advanced composition, structure, language, literature, culture and civilization, or careers.
 Directed by a member of the department and approved by the chairperson.
 Offered on application.